progit/progit/en/02-git-basics/01-chapter2.markdown

 	$ git add forgotten_file
 	$ git commit --amend

-All three of these commands end up with a single commit — the second command replaces the results of the first.
+All three of these commands end up with a single commit — the second commit replaces the results of the first.

 ### Unstaging a Staged File ###